 The management program and any changes thereto have been reviewed and approved by the Governor of the State.

-The Governor of the State has designated a single State agency to receive and administer grants for implementing the management program.
+The Governor of the State has designated a State agency to receive and administer grants for implementing the management program.

 The State is organized to implement the management program.